 Dim lights Embed Embed this video on your site

 Your first Gathering?
-Tickets to our 30th Gathering will go on sale to Western Folklife Center members in September 2013, and to non-members one month later in October.
+Tickets to the 30th National Cowboy Poetry Gathering go on sale to Western Folklife Center members September 3, 2013, and to non-members one month later.
 To become a Western Folklife Center member or renew your membership, click here, or call Linda Carter at 888-880-5885 ext.
-222. Read more about what to expect at a Gathering.
-Learn more about tickets.
-Plan your trip and lodging for the 30th Gathering.
-Every year a selection committee reviews all of the submissions we receive from cowboy poets and musicians to perform at the Gathering: click here to see the full list of invited performers who joined us at the 29th National Cowboy Poetry Gathering.
-To give you an idea of what the schedule might be like for the 2014 Gathering, see the full daily schedule (in PDF format) for our most recent Gathering and read about discussions and special sessions.
+222. Read more about what to expect at a Gathering, tickets, and planning your trip.
+To give you an idea of what the schedule might be like for the 2014 Gathering, see the full daily schedule (in PDF format) for our most recent Gathering ~ the updated schedule will be published in November 2013.